taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Vec: **"Of variation from the normal molecular structure that we can induce on it and *still* end up with a molecule that can do *everything* that Sonic Hedgehog *needs* to do(cite)!!"**

-### Page 6
+### Page 7

 Majhee places a hand on Vec's shoulder to calm him.

 Majhee: **"How big of a leak?
 Can we patch it?"**

 Vec: **"It's thin but *long*, almost the whole length of the connection.
-Nova wants to try, Kai and Beatriz think it will take too long, and won't buy us much time anyway."**
+Nova wants to try, but Kai and Beatriz think it will take too long, and won't buy us much time anyway."**

 Vec looks emotionally wrecked.

 Vec: **"I will help Nova, if you think it's a good idea."**

 Majhee stares at the pouring rain outside, the streets below awash with sea water, lost belongings, and garbage.
-People with insufficient protection from the nitric acid heavy water are screaming and bleeding.
+People with insufficient protection from the nitric acid heavy rain are screaming and bleeding.
 After a long silence, Majhee speaks softly.

 Majhee: **"There is no more time left to buy.
-Even if we fix the leak, how will we transport a dying transgenic mouse through nitric acid rain and flood(cite)?"**
+Even if we fix the leak, how will we transport a dying transgenic mouse through acid rain and flood(cite)?"**

-Majhee: **"Give her 20 microliters of NaP(Sodium Pentobarbital, cite), and send all of our data to Sweden.
+Majhee: **"Give her 20 microliters of Sodium Pentobarbital(cite), and send all of our data to Sweden.
 Felix will have more time to experiment."**

-### Page 7
+### Page 8

 Majhee turns back to the rest of the room and greets the older man with a hug and a kiss on the cheek.
 He gives Majhee a tired smile.